 The eighth hypothesis of this study states that the innovation development strategy (X1) has a positive and significant indirect effect through Digital Marketing Literacy (Z) on Business Success (Y).
-The results of the indirect influence of the innovation development strategy (X1) on Business Success (Y) through Digital Marketing Literacy (Z) show that the t-value of the Sobel Test in Table 4.21 is 2.718> 1.645, and the probability of the Sobel Test is 0.007 which is smaller than 0.050 (p< 0.050).
-Thus, the sixth hypothesis of this research is accepted.
-This means that statistically, the innovation development strategy (X1) has a positive and significant indirect effect through the Digital Marketing Literacy (Z) test on business success (Y).
+The results of the indirect influence of the innovation development strategy (X1) on Business Success (Y) through Digital Marketing Literacy (Z) show that the t-value of the Sobel Test in Table 4.21 is 2.718 > 1.645, and the probability of the Sobel Test is 0.007 which is smaller than 0.050 (p< 0.050).
+Thus, it can be concluded that the sixth hypothesis of this research is accepted.
+This means that statistically the innovation development strategy (X1) has a positive and significant indirect effect through Digital Marketing Literacy (Z) on Business Success (Y) tested.